Last Updated: January 2025 | Reviewed by Abbie Jacobs

 Several factors influence earning potential for CNMs in New Jersey:

-• Experience: Salaries typically increase with years of practice
+- Experience: Salaries typically increase with years of practice, with experienced CNMs earning $20,000-$30,000 more than entry-level practitioners

-• Education: Doctoral-prepared CNMs may command higher salaries
+- Education: Doctoral-prepared CNMs (DNP) may command higher salaries and have enhanced opportunities for leadership positions

-• Practice Setting: Hospital-based positions often offer higher base salaries than birth centers
+- Practice Setting: Hospital-based positions often offer higher base salaries than birth centers, though compensation models vary

-• Urban vs. Rural: Urban areas generally offer higher compensation
+- Urban vs. Rural: Urban metropolitan areas, particularly Newark-Jersey City, generally offer higher compensation

-Certified nurse-midwives who maintain dual certification as Women’s Health Nurse Practitioners (WHNP-BC) may have enhanced employment opportunities and earning potential, particularly in outpatient settings.
+Certified nurse-midwives who maintain dual certification as Women’s Health Nurse Practitioners (WHNP-BC) may have enhanced employment opportunities and earning potential, particularly in outpatient settings focused on comprehensive women’s health care beyond pregnancy and childbirth.

 Frequently Asked Questions About Becoming a Nurse-Midwife in New Jersey